-After working together for almost 10 years, in early 2019 La Trobe and Sheffield Hallam decided to strengthen their relationship and create a new strategic partnership.
+After working together for almost 10 years, in early 2019 La Trobe and Sheffield Hallam decided to strengthen their relationship and create a strategic partnership.

-By establishing this partnership, we recognised opportunities to provide students with an international learning experience, to work collaboratively on research and innovation projects with global impact, and to share good practice and innovative approaches to higher education.
+By establishing this partnership, we recognise opportunities to provide students with an international learning experience, to work collaboratively on research and innovation projects with global impact, and to share good practice and innovative approaches to higher education.

-- believe in the importance of providing students with opportunities to succeed at whatever they choose to do, irrespective of their background and personal circumstances
+- We believe in the importance of providing students with opportunities to succeed at whatever they choose to do, irrespective of their background and personal circumstances

-- consider education and research as having the potential to address the most significant social, cultural and economic challenges
+- We consider education and research as having the potential to address the most significant social, cultural and economic challenges